 The only U.S. pick for the best vacation spots for cat people once belonged to well-known ailurophile Ernest Hemingway.
 The author collected polydactyl cats at his home in the Florida Keys, which now serves as a museum.
 All over the estate you’ll find descendants of Hemingway’s original six-toed cats sunning themselves and indifferently receiving the adoration of tourists.

 Finally—how do we not include the cradle of cat civilization?
 In Giza you’ll find the infamous Sphinx, cat mummies, the cult of Bastet, and the descendants of feline royalty roaming the streets.
 Nowhere in the world will you feel more connected to the ancient power of the feline spirit!
-Be sure to check out the Cairo-based Egyptian Mau Rescue Organization, as well.

 Which of these best vacation spots is first on your list?